nklsxn/mqr/README.md

   notebook gives examples of calculating useful probabilities using the very good scipy library.

+Some other code has been implemented directly, including SQC charts, some inference functions (particularly for proportions and rates), and elements of GRR studies.

-Overall, the code is intended to reduce the burden of understanding python and its various libraries, so the user can focus on understanding processes, designing experiments, and analysing results.
+Overall, the code is intended to reduce the burden of understanding python and its various libraries, so the user can focus on understanding products and processes, designing experiments, and analysing results.

 **A note on wrapped code**: excluding a few tests that we implemented (because